We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 - Snow White’s Adventure – is a very dark and scary Snow White ride.
 I think they should change the name to the mean stepmother’s ride, because we barely saw Snow White, seriously.
 Coral was so horrified she refused to ride anything dark after that.
 Everyone who can sit unassisted can ride.

 - Mickey’s PhilharMagic – it’s exactly the same as the one in Disney World, but there were no lines and it was fun, so… It’s a 4D ride through the Disney songs.
 Very well done and fun!
-Anyone can ride.
+Anyone can ride since it’s just a short 4D movie.

 * Don’t miss the Queen of Hearts restaurant.
 It’s Alice themed, so incredibly beautiful, and the food is actually good.
-There are a lot of options, and it ends up being expensive, but it’s worth for a warm and nice place to sit and rest for a while.
+There are a lot of options, and it ends up being expensive, but it’s worth for a warm and nice place (or a cold place, during summer) to sit and rest for a while.
 The desserts were beautiful!

 It’s the area with the Rivers of America, and its greatest attraction is the Splash Mountain.
 Our last visit was during winter, so we skipped it altogether.